openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 The [Evince](http://projects.gnome.org/evince/) document viewer has improved accessibility support through the use of the AtkText interface, which allows [Orca](http://live.gnome.org/Orca), the GNOME screen reader, to read documents in Evince.
 The maximum zoom level has also been increased when viewing a document.
 Annotation support has been improved and you can now add annotations from the side panel, change the default properties including author, color, transparency and more.
-Evince now supports â€œSyncTeXâ€ which enables synchronization between a TeX source file and the resulting PDF (or DVI) output.
+Evince now supports “SyncTeX” which enables synchronization between a TeX source file and the resulting PDF (or DVI) output.

-[Empathy](http://live.gnome.org/Empathy), the universal instant messaging client, now allows you to group a contactâ€™s information together using â€œmetacontacts.â€ For example, if one of your contacts uses multiple instant messaging accounts you can now link the different services together under one name for your contact.
+[Empathy](http://live.gnome.org/Empathy), the universal instant messaging client, now allows you to group a contact’s information together using
+“metacontacts.”
+For example, if one of your contacts uses multiple instant messaging accounts you can now link the different services together under one name for your contact.
 Empathy has also added live contact search, which allows you to type into the contact list to quickly find somebody.
 The new and improved Empathy in GNOME 2.32 also adds chat logging support and the ability to import security certificates.

 [Eye of GNOME](http://projects.gnome.org/eog/), [Totem](http://www.gnome.org/projects/totem/) and [GNOME System Tools](http://projects.gnome.org/gst/) all come up with minor tweaks like enhancing image contrast, automatically deinterlacing interlaced videos and setting up permissions for home directories.
-For openSUSEâ€™s vast international audience, this latest release of GNOME 2 will support over 50 languages.
+For openSUSE’s vast international audience, this latest release of GNOME 2 will support over 50 languages.

 Outside of the official GNOME release, openSUSE 11.4 will bundle a number of great third-party GNOME applications including Banshee, GIMP, AbiWord and more!
 Some of the major highlights include: